dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 -   You shall not inflate.
 -   You shall not counterfeit.

-This is the essence \[Footnote: Soul, cite Hasu\] of the laws of Bitcoin, a global and neutral money accessible to all.
+This is the essence of the laws of Bitcoin, a global and neutral money accessible to all.
 Anyone can enforce these laws through speaking and listening with their nodes: accepting valid messages and rejecting those that break the rules.
 Anyone can contribute to the cumulative shield that protects Bitcoin\'s past.
 Anyone can craft transactions and run the numbers that define the future.
 All that\'s needed is a way to do the math and a way to communicate with others.

 Anyone can play according to their own set of rules.
 It is overlap and agreement that makes Bitcoin\'s rules, not authority.